Now That You Have a Brand … Maximize It!

 The way that you engage and address your customers on social media can literally make or break your brand – especially if something goes viral.
 The best way that you can use social media to maximize your brand is to create a posting schedule.

-In my experience, posting 1x a day is great for most small businesses, but if you decide to post more than once a day, you’ll want to spread out your social posts by at least an hour.
+Posting 1x a day is great for most small businesses, but if you decide to post more than once a day, you’ll want to spread out your social posts by at least an hour.

-Thanks to handy applications and websites such as Buffer, Tailwind, and Later (free plan available), you can schedule your social media months in advance if you wanted, though I recommend scheduling up to 2 weeks in advance so that you can ensure that everything you’re posting is still timely and relevant.
+Thanks to handy applications and websites such as Buffer, Tailwind, and Later (free plan available), you can schedule your social media months in advance if you wanted, though I recommend scheduling up to 2 weeks in advance so that you can make sure that everything you’re posting is still timely and relevant.